-Environmental, Social and Governance (ESG) objectives ESG objectives are annually set by the Compensation Committee and reflect selected performance measures from the Company's ESG/Sustainability agenda.
+Environmental, Social and Governance (ESG) objectives

+ESG objectives (15% of the target) are set annually by the Compensation Committee and reflect selected performance measures from the Company's ESG/Sustainability agenda.
+For 2022, they relate to deforestation, plastic packaging designed for recycling, reduction of water use in factories, affordable nutrition with micro nutrients and the global youth initiative.

+() or American Depositary Receipts